fmtlib/fmt/doc/syntax.rst

 Specifiers that have a calendaric component such as `'d'` (the day of month) are valid only for ``std::tm`` and not durations or time points.

-``std::tm`` uses the system's `strftime
-<https://en.cppreference.com/w/cpp/chrono/c/strftime>`_ so refer to its
-documentation for details on supported conversion specifiers.

 .. range-specs: